 - 5. Alternative Dispute Resolution (ADR): Effective January 1, 1994.
 This law strongly encourages membership and the association to try ADR before initiating lawsuits.
 Failure by any member of the association to comply with the pre-filing requirements of Section 5940 of the Civil Code may result in the loss of their right to the association or another member of the association regarding enforcement of the governing documents. - 6.
 Pursuant to Section 4035 all official communications may be directed to Glenshire Devonshire Residents' Association General or Operations Manager, 15726 Glenshire Drive, Truckee CA 96161. - 7.
 Pursuant to Section 4040 (b) a member may submit a request to have notices sent to up to two different specified addresses. - 8.
-Pursuant to Section 4045, all posting of a general notice shall be located at 15726 Glenshire Drive, Truckee, CA 96161 on the Associations bulletin board. - 9.
+Pursuant to Section 4045, all postings of a general notice shall be located at 15726 Glenshire Drive, Truckee, CA 96161 on the Association's bulletin board. - 9.
 Pursuant to Section 4045 allows a member to request general notices by individual delivery. - 10.
 Pursuant to Section 4950(b) a member has the right to receive copies of meeting minutes.

-Summary of 2023 Delinquent Dues & Collection Policy
+Summary of 2025 Delinquent Dues & Collection Policy

-The annual Property Owners' assessment of \$507 is due March 1, 2023.
+The annual Property Owners' assessment of \$561 is due March 1, 2025.
 Please note the policy outline for all delinquent accounts:

-April 1, 2023 Delinquent Fee charged: 10% of balance due.
-May 18, 2023 Board Meeting approving the mailing of Meet and Confer letters to delinquent accounts.
-June 7, 2023 Deadline to submit petitions to the Board of Directors to challenge membership rights and privileges suspension June 30, 2023 Membership rights suspended for all delinquent accounts.
+April 1, 2025 Delinquent Fee charged: 10% of the balance due.
+May 21, 2025 Board Meeting approving the mailing of Meet and Confer letters to delinquent accounts.
+June 11, 2025 Deadline to submit petitions to the Board of Directors to challenge membership rights and privileges suspension.
+June 30, 2025 Membership rights suspended for all delinquent accounts.

-Lien and foreclosure procedures may commence for all delinquent accounts (12 months or more past due) on April 1, 2023.
+Lien and foreclosure procedures may commence for all delinquent accounts (12 months or more past due) on April 1, 2025.
 See enclosed policy.

-2023 Annual Dues Payment Plan Policy
+2025 Annual Dues Payment Plan Policy

 Payment plans are equal payments of three installments made on the 1st of 3 consecutive months.
-Members may establish a payment plan with the Association by mailing the first minimum payment of \$169.00.
-The payments should be postmarked by January 1, February 1 and March 1, 2023.
-Members who establish a payment plan and fail to pay dues amount in full by March 1, 2023 due date will be charged the 10% late fee on April 1, 2023.
+Members may establish a payment plan with the Association by mailing the first minimum payment of \$187.00.
+The payments should be postmarked by January 1, February 1 and March 1, 2025.
+Members who establish a payment plan and fail to pay dues amount in full by March 1, 2025 due date will be charged the 10% late fee on April 1, 2025.

-GLENSHIRE/DEVONSHIRE RESIDENTS ASSOCIATION 2023 Annual Operating Budget
+THE GLENSHIRE/DEVONSHIRE RESIDENTS' ASSOCIATION, INC.